Note to Self on

 chess players or chess computers may consider many future moves, but they focus

-mainly on those that lead to winning, not losing.
+mainly on those that can lead to winning, not losing.
 In chess, each move has only

 a limited number of choices whereas life can have nearly unlimited choices and